janaSunrise/janaSunrise/README.md

 **Catch me in your terminal by hitting the command `npx sunrit`!**

 ### Let's know me more!
 Hey there!
 I am Sunrit Jana!
-Just a regular developer learning Python, Web development, Rust and C++.
-I am interested in learning full stack web development, frontend and also rust lang for my essential needs.
-I love to code, and also have several hobbies, and goals that I want to fulfil! ✌️
+Just a passionate developer learning Python, Machine learning, Web development, C++ and More!
+I am interested in learning full stack web development, frontend and also Rust language.
+I love not only to code, but also have several hobbies, and goals that I want to fulfil ✌️

-I would love to name some people, but I'd keep them anonymous who helped me a lot with my journey, and still helping.
+I would love to name some people, but I would keep them anonymous who helped me a lot with my journey, and still helping.
 I can't thank them enough, and I'm really grateful that I ever met them and interacted with them.

 Moreover, I'm a social maniac, active on discord and twitter, interacting with the dev community, or probably coding something interesting, or discussing with my friends! :D